datanav/docs/technical/woocommerce-superoffice.rst

      - "integer"

-Woocommerce Order to Superoffice Quoteline
+WooCommerce Order to Superoffice Quoteline
 ------------------------------------------
-Every Woocommerce Order will be synchronized with a Superoffice Quoteline.
+Every WooCommerce Order will be synchronized with a Superoffice Quoteline.

-Once a link between a Woocommerce Order and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Order and a Superoffice Quoteline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Order and a Superoffice Quoteline:
+The following properties are synchronized between a WooCommerce Order and a Superoffice Quoteline:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Order Property
+   * - WooCommerce Order Property
      - Superoffice Quoteline Property
      - Superoffice Data Type
    * - id